cabhishek/blog/_pages/index.md

 }
 -->

-I currently work at [The Motley Fool](http://www.glassdoor.com/Overview/Working-at-Motley-Fool-EI_IE10051.11,22.htm) in Washington DC.
-Previously I co-founded [Datathletics](), a data science project to help triathletes make better race decisions.
+Thanks for visiting my site.
+I currently work at [The Motley Fool](http://www.glassdoor.com/Overview/Working-at-Motley-Fool-EI_IE10051.11,22.htm) in Washington DC.And previously I co-founded [Datathletics LLC](), a data science company to help triathletes make better race decisions.

-I'm interested in Product development, open source software, data analysis and visualization.
-I enjoy writing code while travelling.
+My intrests lie in startups, product development, programming languages, data analysis and visualization.
+I enjoy travelling and programming.
+And its best when I do both of those together.

 ## Links